HPV infection causes warts. More than 100 varieties of human papillomavirus (HPV) exist.

 - Cancer.
 Most cases of cervical cancer are caused by two specific varieties of HPV.
 These two strains may also contribute to cancers of the genitals, anus, mouth and upper respiratory tract.

-If you think you have an HPV infection, you'll probably first see your family doctor.
+If you think you have an HPV infection, you'll probably first see your primary care doctor.
 Depending on where your warts are located, you may be referred to a doctor who specializes in disorders of the skin (dermatologist), feet (podiatrist) or reproductive organs (gynecologist or urologist).

 What you can do